alexandreevbg/gemini-live-voice-assistant/README.md

 - **`wifi_config/`**: Contains a script for a captive portal to configure the WiFi connection
 - **`voice_assist/`**: Contains the main Python scripts for running the Voice Assistant
 - **`patches/`**: System patches
 ---

 ## 🛠️ Obtaining a wake word model
-There are two options: use a pre-trained model or use your own.
+There are two options: use an already trained model or train your own.

-### 1. Use a pre-trained model
+### 1. Use an already trained model
 You can find a large collection of community-trained models (mostly in English) in the following repository: https://github.com/fwartner/home-assistant-wakewords-collection